LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Notes on acquisition:** N/A

-**Notes of caution:** If this is disabled, it will by extension also disabled batch_reporting.
+**Notes of caution:** If this is disabled, it will by extension also disable batch_reporting.

 #### &lt;sites&gt;